El-Sloo/El-Sloo/README.md

   </a>
 </p>

-Estudiante de Actuaría y Ciencia de Datos en la Universidad Autónoma de Guadalajara (UAG).
+Actuarial Science and Data Science student at Universidad Autónoma de Guadalajara (UAG).
-Combino bases en SQL, Java, Python, Excel y Power BI con un enfoque creciente en Machine Learning: modelos supervisados de predicción (Random Forest, XGBoost, Gradient Boosting, SVM, GLMs ajustados por máxima verosimilitud) y técnicas de reducción de dimensionalidad y agrupamiento (PCA, Kernel PCA, LDA, K-Means).
-Mi objetivo es aplicar este conocimiento al sector Fintech e Insurtech, donde la estadística actuarial tradicional y el análisis predictivo de datos pueden complementarse para mejorar la tarificación de riesgos.
+I combine strong foundations in SQL, Java, Python, Excel, and Power BI with a growing focus on Machine Learning.
+My expertise includes supervised predictive models (Random Forest, XGBoost, Gradient Boosting, SVM, and Maximum Likelihood-fitted GLMs) as well as dimensionality reduction and clustering techniques (PCA, Kernel PCA, LDA, and K-Means).
+My goal is to bridge traditional actuarial statistics with predictive analytics to optimize risk pricing and quantitative solutions within the Fintech and Insurtech industries.

 ## Tech Stack